 - "Only around fluorescent lights."

 We often get asked if there is an adjustment period when you first start wearing our glasses.
-Most of our customers do not experience any type of adjustment period with Axon eyewear — they simply feel immediate relief.
+Most of our customers do not experience any type of adjustment period with Axon eyewear - they simply feel immediately comfortable.

 However, if you experience discomfort while wearing your migraine glasses at first, it may be a good idea to gradually work your way into wearing them full-time, or for long periods of time.
 On the first day, wear them for only one hour.
 On the second day, increase that to two hours.
 On the third day, try for three hours and so on, until you feel more comfortable with them.

 There are no known side effects from wearing the Axon Optics lenses.
 If you try our migraine glasses and you find that your discomfort does not go away, please return them to us.
-We offer a full refund or exchange credit for glasses returned in new condition, within 30 days of purchase.
+We offer refunds or exchange credit for glasses returned in new condition, within 60 days of purchase.

 They are a natural, effective, drug-free way to better manage the negative impact of light.
 Isn't it time you stopped hiding in the dark?
 Step into the light with Axon Optics migraine glasses.